IgorChavesMoura/graph-c-realloc/README.md

 # Graphs in c

-### Simple graphs implementation using just pointers and simple memory allocation and reallocation in C
+### Simple graphs implementation using just pointers and simple memory dynamic allocation and reallocation in C